alexfikl/uvt-letterhead/README.md

 # UVT Letterhead in LaTeX

-This is a reproduction of the UVT (West University of Timișoara) letterhead in Latex.
+This is a reproduction of the UVT (West University of Timișoara) letterhead in LaTeX.
 It uses the UVT [branding](https://dci.uvt.ro/identitate-vizuala) and [replicates this document](https://docs.google.com/document/d/1qyRK3fjVANnRFPRCYI8VLL42Ay-z07ZM/edit).
 A full description of the various parts of the branding can be found in the [Official Manual](https://www.dci.uvt.ro/wp-content/uploads/2019/03/MANUAL-IDENTITATE-NEW-WEB-FINAL-2016-.pdf).